q210/StyleGuide/README.md

 - (void)privateMethod {}

 #pragma mark - Protocol conformance
+// protocol conformance will be shown in XCode file popover as a block with dividers
+// and concrete protocol names will be inside as labels
-#pragma mark - UITextFieldDelegate
+#pragma mark UITextFieldDelegate
-#pragma mark - UITableViewDataSource
+#pragma mark UITableViewDataSource
-#pragma mark - UITableViewDelegate
+#pragma mark UITableViewDelegate

 #pragma mark - NSCopying